-Julie Aberger is a 39-year resident of Pennington and a New Jersey native.
-She is the mother of three adult children, all educated in the fine Hopewell Township school system.
-Her husband Peter, who died in 2011, was a professor of Foreign Languages at Rider University for 35 years.
+Julie Aberger is a 44-year resident of Pennington and a New Jersey native.
+She is the mother of three adult children, all educated in the Hopewell Township school system.
+Her husband Peter, who died in 2011, was a professor of Foreign Languages at Rider University.
 Julie edited a volunteer EMS magazine for 20 years, entitled The Gold Cross, the official publication of the NJ State First Aid Council.
-She has been a volunteer member of the Pennington First Aid Squad for 30 years and annually teaches EMT training classes.
-She is also an active member, taking 911 calls on the ambulance.
-Julie was also a practicing paramedic for eight years.
-A long-time member of the Pennington United Methodist Church, Julie wrote a cemetery reenactment for one of its big anniversaries.
-That production was reproduced October 2017 by Julie together with the church, the Pennington Public Library, and the Hopewell Valley Historical Society.
+For 35 years, she was an active volunteer member of the Pennington First Aid Squad responding to 911 calls.
+In addition, as an EMT instructor over the years, she trained hundreds of EMTs for the Hopewell Valley squads.
+Eventually, she became certified as an NJ paramedic and worked in Trenton.
+A long-time member of the Pennington United Methodist Church, Julie wrote a cemetery reenactment for its 225th anniversary that was reproduced in 2017 by the church, the Pennington Public Library, and the Hopewell Valley Historical Society.

 Joseph J. Bielamowicz, Jr., Treasurer

 Joseph J. Bielamowicz, Jr. is a CPA and retired Internal Audit Director for Princeton University.
 He and his family have resided in Pennington since 1976.
 Joe is in his third five-year term on the Library Board.